francoismichel/ssh3-spec/draft-michel-ssh3.md

 channel directly carries the TCP payload to forward.

 For UDP forwarding, UDP packets are carried through HTTP Datagrams
-{{Section 2 of HTTP-DATAGRAM}} whose Quarter Stream ID refers directly to the HTTP Stream ID of the corresponding `direct-udp` or `reverse-udp` channel.
+{{Section 2 of HTTP-DATAGRAM}} whose Quarter Stream IDs refer directly to the HTTP Stream ID of the corresponding `direct-udp` or `reverse-udp` channel.

 Forwarding of other layers (e.g. IP) is left for future